 We'd love to have you be a part of the program.

-Newt Gingrich today, Congressman Dana Rohrbacher today, or news roundup information overload.
+Newt Gingrich today, Congressman Dana Rohrbacher today, our news roundup information overload.

-You think I think we've kind of been, you know, known that for a while, but why it's taken this long is beyond any imagination.
+I think we've kind of been, you know, knowing that for a while, but why it's taken this long is beyond any imagination.

-That they're, you know, they're literally pretending that there's no difference between the brutal gang, MS 13 and gang members, and the average immigrant who comes to this country illegally.
+They're literally pretending that there's no difference between the brutal gang, MS-13 and gang members, and the average immigrant who comes to this country illegally.

-MS 13, brutal El Salvadorian gang that has, you know, moved north now, as many cities know, mostly targeting, you know, immigrant high school kids in many cases, has been found.
+MS-13, brutal El Salvadorian gang that has, you know, moved north now, as many cities know, mostly targeting, you know, immigrants, high school kids in many cases, has been found.

-And uh, you know, one of anyway, one of these kids, the president long story short, the president is asked about this.
+And, you know, one of anyway, one of these kids, the president, long story short, the president is asked about this.

-And she mentions to Trump the difficulty of working with the immigration and customs enforcement agency to notify them of an illegal alien MS-13 gang member.
+The Fresno sheriff is named Margaret Mims, and she mentions to Trump the difficulty of working with the Immigration and Customs Enforcement Agency to notify them of an illegal alien MS-13 gang member.

 Thank you.

-I know about if they don't reach a threshold certain threshold, I cannot tell ice about.
+If they don't reach a certain threshold, I cannot tell ICE about them.

 We have people coming into the country trying to come in.